 When we started breaking down common internship interview questions on our Instagram, we began getting requests for other questions frequently asked by recruiters.
 One that stood out is asked in nearly every job interview, and even during career fairs or on informational phone calls: “Do you have any questions?”

-While this prompt might be simple enough for some job seekers, it can be a challenge for others to prepare for in advance.
-It’s tempting to skip asking the interviewer questions in an attempt to exude confidence and knowledge about the field you’re applying in, but it’s important to strike the right balance.
+While this prompt might feel simple, it can be challenging to answer when you’re filled with mid-interview jitters.
+It’s tempting to skip asking the interviewer questions in an attempt to exude confidence and knowledge about the field you’re applying in, but it’s important to strike the right balance!
 Most hiring managers want somebody who is knowledgeable and confident about their career path, but also curious, interested, and willing to learn.

 So, how should you respond to a question about questions?
 Kim Rojas Hernandez, a Handshake recruiting coordinator, says it’s best to come to an interview with a few in your back pocket.

 “The candidate should always come prepared with questions!
 Questions that can’t be easily answered on our website really stand out to me,” says Kim.
 “It usually gives great signal on genuine curiosity and interest.
 [This prompt is] a great opportunity for candidates to shine — whether it’s questions about the product, the business model, the culture, the growth opportunities, or the interviewer’s experience at Handshake — I think it’s very valuable.”